 Sector Profiles

-Sector profiles translate the IVRM model into specific institutional contexts while preserving the integrity of the core standard.
+Sector profiles translate IVRM into specific institutional contexts while preserving the integrity of the core standard.

 IVRM is designed as a general institutional management standard with a stable core logic.
-Sector profiles provide the fixed sector-specific content through which the model is interpreted consistently within a given domain, without altering the core operating logic or the minimum IVRM standard.
+Sector profiles provide the fixed sector-specific content through which the model is applied consistently within a given domain, without altering the core operating logic or the IVRM Minimum Demonstrable Package.

 Purpose of sector profiles